SydorovAY/goit-markup-hw-07/README.md

 two page website Web studio

-Використано normalize.css
+Normalize.css used

-Адаптивна верстка виконана щодо трьох точок перелому: 480px, 768px і 1200px.
+The adaptive layout is made for three pivot points: 480px, 768px and 1200px.